ProfessorJames/south-coast-golf-club/README.md

 # Testing

-## Manual Testing
-Manual testing was essential to ensure the website functions correctly and meets the desired user experience.
-The following manual testing was conducted throughout the development of the website:
+Testing was essential to ensure the website functions correctly and meets the desired user experience.
+The following testing was conducted throughout the development of the website:

 1. Navigation
 * Homepage: Verified that the homepage loads without errors, and all navigation links, such as the header menu and footer links, work as expected.